 Hangzhou Future Technology City is punctuated by a set of pavilions, guided by themes of urbanism, science, technology, and art.
-The RFC pavilion focuses on the rapid development of the city.
-Strategically, the RFC landscape offers a soothing and restorative immersion experience for users, a respite from the city.
+The RFC Future Pavilion focuses on the rapid development of the city.
+Strategically, the RFC Future Pavilion landscape offers a soothing and restorative immersion experience for users, a respite from the city.

 More broadly, the site facilitates community connections with the adjoining canal.
 Restored riparian landscapes are also used to manage flooding and establish a destination public realm.